-Today we are making our own vegan Hawaiian rolls!
-Homemade bread is one of the greatest things in life, and these dairy-free and egg-free sweet buns are no exception.
+Vegan Sweet Hawaiian Rolls give you beautifully fluffy rolls with no dairy or egg.
+Homemade bread is one of the greatest things in life, and these sweet buns are no exception!

 This is what happens when I’m faced with a family BBQ, and I want me some sweet vegan Hawaiian rolls to go with.
 Being vegan (ish), this presented a challenge because traditional Hawaiian rolls have butter, egg, and milk.